coderedart/glfw-rs-passthrough/README.md

+## WARNING
+README might be wrong because i left it as is for now.
+I eventually plan to abandon this library and revert back to original piston's `glfw-rs`, once glfw releases stable version `3.4` with the mouse passthrough patch.

 <!--
     Copyright 2013-2014 The GLFW-RS Developers.
 For a full listing of the authors, refer to the AUTHORS file at the top-level directory of this distribution.